Kingdom of Rwanda: Military

 Historian Louis de Lacger describes the Rwandan army as having "quixotic tendencies."
 A significant amount of the fighting (especially against rival kingdoms with similar cultures and outlook) was ritual warfare.
 Champions from both sides engaged each other in single combat.
 De Lacger also notes that King Kigeli IV Rwabugiri (1853–95) "who meant business when he went into battle", preferred to recruit mainly Hutu armies as they were "less elegant but more efficient."

 Jean-Marie Kagabo describes the command system of the Rwandan military:

 The king would choose either a Tutsi or a Hutu; his duties lay in the military domain, given that each Rwandan male necessarily belonged to an army unit (militia).
 Rwandan historian Alexis Kagame (1972) cites the example of two famous army chiefs of Hutu origin.
 The first was Bikotwa, the son of Rubashamuheto, whom King Kigeli IV Rwabugiri appointed to head two army divisions: Inzirabwoba and Indirira.
 The second was Nkiramacumu, who succeeded the Tutsi Chief Nkundukozera as head of the same Inzirabwoba a few years later.

-King Kigeli IV Rwabugiri, invaded the neighboring Kingdom of Nkore, bringing with him as many warriors "as the cloud of midges", and many women, and cattle, intending to permanently occupy Nkore.
-Kigeri's troops rapidly overran Nkore and chased Ntare V (the king of Nkore at that time) all the way to the northeast near Nkore's border with Buganda.
+In the late 19th century, King Kigeli IV Rwabugiri invaded the neighboring Kingdom of Nkore, bringing with him as many warriors "as the cloud of midges", along with many women and cattle, intending to permanently occupy Nkore.
+Kigeri's troops rapidly overran Nkore and chased then-king Ntare V all the way to the northeast near Nkore's border with Buganda.
 King Kigeri IV Rwabugiri brought his own cattle and women from Rwanda because he considered the cattle of Nkore too ugly to supply him with milk, and Nkore women too ugly to sleep with.